Answering The Most Asked Drive Caster® Questions

 HOW MANY DRIVE CASTERS CAN I PUT ON ONE CART?

 Drive Caster motors support Rack and Pinion steering and tank-style steering.
-The tank-style configuration utilizes two Drive Casters.
+The tank-style configuration utilizes two Motorized Drive Casters.
 One motor moves in reverse while the other Drive Caster moves forward.
-Rack and Pinion would handle similar to a car, requiring a larger turning radius.
+Rack and Pinion would handle similarly to a car, requiring a larger turning radius.

 If the weight of the load requires more Drive Casters, you can easily configure a cart using all Drive Casters.